toliuyi/contract-description/EIP/eip-MY.md

   /**
    * @dev Allows the contract owner to register human readable description of contract and it's functions.
    * @param contractAddr The address of the contract which description assciatated with.
-   * @param selector The selector of function which description assciatated with, use contract name's selector to assciatate description to the whole contract.
+   * @param selector The selector of function which description assciatated with, use empty bytes to assciatate description to the whole contract.
    * @param lang ISO 639 language code of the description.
 Every contract should at least register description in english which language code is "en".
    * @param desc Description string in UTF8 encoding which supports argument injection,such as "Deposite $(_value)[18]$ Ether".
    */